My Soul to Take

 My Soul to Take is a 2010 American supernatural slasher film produced, written, and directed by Wes Craven, marking the first time he had filled all three roles since Wes Craven's New Nightmare in 1994.
 The film stars Max Thieriot as Adam "Bug" Hellerman, who is one of seven teenagers chosen to die following the anniversary of a serial killer's death.
 Denzel Whitaker, Raul Esparza, and Shareeka Epps also star.
 The film's title comes from a line in the prayer "Now I Lay Me Down to Sleep", which reads "If I should die before I wake, I pray the Lord my soul to take": Craven previously used the prayer as a mantra of Nancy Thompson in A Nightmare on Elm Street.

-My Soul to Take was released by Relativity Media on October 8, 2010.
+My Soul to Take was released by Relativity Media and Universal Pictures on October 8, 2010.
 It was unsuccessful at the box office, grossing just $21 million against its $25 million budget, and received mostly negative reviews from critics.

 The film was one of Craven’s final slasher works before he died in 2015 and was later reappraised by horror fans, gaining a small cult following that considers it underrated.